 Of all the asphalt shingles on the market, fiberglass three-dimensional shingles are the way to go for a unique take on a classic product.
 These shingles are made to look exactly like slate or wood and add a 3D level of detail to your roof.

-These shingles will be some of the most expensive, but in most cases, they will offer a longer lifespan because of it.
+These types of roof shingles will be some of the most expensive, but in most cases, they will offer a longer lifespan because of it.

 Cost: $5 – $12 per sqft